open-amt-cloud-toolkit/docs/docs/Tutorials/Scaling/Kubernetes/deployingk8s-aks.md

 1. Open the `values.yaml` file in `./open-amt-cloud-toolkit/kubernetes/charts/`.

-2. Update the `service.beta.kubernetes.io/azure-dns-label-name` key in the **kong** section with the desired subdomain name for your URL you would like for your cluster (i.e. myopenamtk8s).
+2. Update the `service.beta.kubernetes.io/azure-dns-label-name` key in the **kong** section with a desired subdomain name for the URL that you would like for your cluster (i.e. myopenamtk8s).

     ``` yaml hl_lines="4"
     kong: